theowenyoung/archive-actionsflow/docs/triggers.md

 An Actionsflow workflow can include multiple triggers, you can use the trigger's outputs at the [job steps](/docs/steps.md)

+# Common params for triggers

+All triggers support follow params:

+- `active`, optional, `boolean`, if trigger is active, default is `true`. for some reason, you can make trigger inactive by set `active: false`

 # Context and expression syntax for Actionsflow triggers

 You can access context information in workflow triggers, you need to use specific syntax to tell Actionsflow to evaluate a variable rather than treat it as a string.